-Which means we’ve got at least another fortnight of this crap to have to swallow.
+This means we’ve got at least another fortnight of this crap to have to swallow.

-This sent my Bull-Honky senses off the charts and I was so convinced that he’d get involved in the upcoming bout that I was all ready to break out Alert #2, but I’ll be damned if they didn’t actually let these wrestlers wrestle without any outside interference.
+This sent my Bull-Honky senses off the charts and I was so convinced that he’d get involved in the upcoming bout that I was all ready to break out Alert #2, but I’ll be damned if they didn’t let these wrestlers wrestle without any outside interference.

-In doing so we got a pretty decent fight, which is all the evidence I need to prove that Alexa Bliss, Nikki Cross, and Sonya Deville have been totally wasted over the last couple of months.
+In doing so we got a pretty decent fight, which is all the evidence I need to prove that Alexa Bliss, Nikki Cross, and Sonya Deville have been wasted over the last couple of months.

 These three women should be fighting for titles, but instead, they’ve fallen victim to Vince McMahon’s wacky sense of humor and as the SmackDown Women’s Title picture is desperately in need of some star power then you’ve got to wonder if the company ever really has long-term plans going forward.

-In the end, Mandy Rose would be on the receiving end of a Twisted Bliss and Alexa and Nikki would become the new #1 Contender’s, but this whole situation has been handled so badly I found it hard to get overly excited about it.
+In the end, Mandy Rose would be on the receiving end of a Twisted Bliss and Alexa and Nikki would become the new #1 Contenders, but this whole situation has been handled so badly I found it hard to get overly excited about it.

 Winners And New #1 Contenders: Alexa Bliss And Nikki Cross